cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 `$not` | Selector | Matches if the given selector does not match.
 `$nor` | Array | Matches if none of the selectors in the array match.
 `$all` | Array | Matches an array value if it contains all the elements of the argument array.
-`$elemMatch` | Selector | Matches an array value if any of the elements in the array are matched by the argument to `$elemMatch`, then returns only the first match.
+`$elemMatch` | Selector | Matches and returns all documents that contain an array field with at least one element that matches all the specified query criteria.

 <div></div>
 #### Examples of combination operators